yphil-dev/petrolette/README.md

 ### Contributing

 - Read the [development guidelines](https://framagit.org/yphil/petrolette/-/blob/master/DEV.md)
-- Pétrolette is free software.
+- Pétrolette is [Free, Libre, and Open-Source Software](https://framagit.org/yphil/petrolette/-/blob/master/LICENSE).
 However the development requires [a lot of time](https://www.youtube.com/watch?v=JlbMEx9H6FE) and [a lot of work](https://framagit.org/yphil/petrolette/-/commits/master).
 In order to keep developing it with new features I need your help ; Please consider to [support the Pétrolette project](https://liberapay.com/yPhil/donate) by sending a donation.
 Even the smallest amount will help a lot.

 *Icon by yPhil*